cyber-dojo/creator/README.md

 - The source for the [cyberdojo/creator](https://hub.docker.com/r/cyberdojo/creator/tags) Docker image.
 - A docker-containerized stateless micro-service for [https://cyber-dojo.org](http://cyber-dojo.org).
-- Creates a new group or kata.
+- An http service for creating a new group or a new kata from a start-point manifest.
 - Work in progress.
 Not live yet.

 - - - -